 Bananas are a common food fed to dogs as an added treat or used in dog treat recipes to sweeten and provide fiber and potassium.
-But you may be wondering about the banana peel and if it is safe for your dog to eat.
-Some people will cook and grind up banana peels to add to recipes, but this is controversial because there is not enough evidence to support that it is completely safe to do so.
+However, you may be wondering about the banana peel and if it is safe for your dog to eat.
+Some people cook and grind up banana peels to add to recipes, but it is controversial because there is not enough evidence to support that it is entirely safe to do so.

 Banana peels are provided as part of a diet for some species of animals on small farms.
 Animals that can tolerate eating a banana peel include cattle, pigs, rabbits, and monkeys.
 Let’s see if dogs should be eating banana peels.

 No, dogs should not eat banana peels, and there are a few reasons.
 Banana peels aren’t toxic, but they are difficult for your dog to digest because they contain a high amount of fiber.
 You also risk creating a blockage in the bowels if your dog eats a banana peel.

 This is the same reason people don’t eat banana peels, even though it contains plenty of nutrients and fiber is generally a good thing to have in your diet.
 When a dog eats something, it is digested three times faster compared to a human.
 They have a small intestine that takes up less space in their digestive tract, so food moves through it at a quicker rate.

 What to Do If Your Dog Eats a Banana Peel

 There’s no need to panic if your dog accidentally eats a banana peel.
 Problems are related to how much of the peel your dog ate.
 Watch your dog for signs that alert you to a more severe situation.
 Some dogs may not show any adverse effects from eating a banana peel, but they usually have strong stomachs.

 Symptoms that can occur after eating a banana peel: